Personally, this is the greatest wilderness walk in

 The route basically follows the west coast from Bathurst Harbour (Port Davey area) to Macquarie Harbour (Strahan).
 This is the southern half of the west coast of the state.
 This is wilderness walking par excellence.
 There are no ranger stations, no habitation and no marked walking tracks.
-The only signs of civilisation are the flotsam and jetsam washed up on the shore, some shipwrecks, a small lighthouse half way and some old overgrown vehicle tracks to the light (they now service the light by boat) and the odd bit of pad created by walkers and illegal visitors..
+The only signs of civilisation are the flotsam and jetsam washed up on the shore, some shipwrecks, a small lighthouse half way with some old overgrown vehicle tracks to the light (they now service the light by boat) and the odd bit of pad created by walkers and illegal visitors..

 While there is no track, the route is basically easy, keep the ocean to your left and the scrub to your right.
 The coastline itself is extremely varied ranging from sandy bays, stony shores, rugged rocky headlands and sections of sea caves, which provide considerable difficulty in passing.

 About 80% of the walk is on the coast itself.
 Parts of the coast are impassable and the route then crosses buttongrass plains or through the coastal scrub above the coastline.
-On the very difficult section near High Rocky Point, the route spends many hours in thick coastal scrub (to avoid impassable sea caves) and experience at navigating and pushing through thick scrub is essential.
-I have walked the difficult section twice (once in each direction) and there are some difficult long days to do.
+On the very difficult section near High Rocky Point, the route spends several days in dense coastal scrub (to avoid impassable sea caves) and experience at navigating and pushing through thick scrub is essential.
+I have walked the difficult section twice (once in each direction) and there are some difficult long days, there is no easy alternative.

 It is possible to visit the northern section of the coast from Cape Sorrell (Strahan) to Hibbs Lagoon as an easier 5 day walk.
 Most groups that do this allow 7 days and spend the extra time visiting Point Hibbs.
-Seaplanes can land on Hibbs Lagoon (the only place on the coast they can land) and provide a lift in or out from there to Strahan.
+Helicopters can land near Hibbs Lagoon and provide a lift in or out from there to Strahan.

 This is very isolated walk.
 While it is difficult to determine

-exact numbers of walkers, from the seaplane records it appears
+exact numbers of walkers, from the helicopter records it appears

 that about one party walks the entire coastline about every second